aghanti7/courseraDevelopingDataProducts/README.md

-# courseraDevelopingDataProducts
-Repository for Programming Assignments for Developing Data Models on Coursera
+Repository for Programming Assignments for Developing Data Products on Coursera (JHU)